secretstartups/handbook/job-families/security/external-security-communications/index.html.md

 * Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
 * Next, candidates will be invited to schedule a 50-minute interviews with the hiring manager,
 * Then, candidates will be invited to schedule 3 separate 50-minute interviews with 3 different peers from within the Security organization,
-* Finally, candidates will be invited to schedule a 25-minute interview with the Director of Security Engineering and Research.
+* Finally, candidates will be invited to schedule a 25-minute interview with the Director of Security Engineering.

 Additional details about our process can be found on our [hiring page](/handbook/hiring/).